SwissalpS/minetest_drawers/doc/contribute.md

 Drawer Controller
 ------------------
-* [ ] tested that does not include cabinets belonging to other players to network
+* [ ] tested that does not include cabinets belonging to other players to network (maybe this is a feature)
 * [ ] tested that can't access cabinets that are no longer connected
 * [ ] tested that index is destroyed or updated when controller has been jumped with jumpdrive

 Drawer Controller Digiline
 -----------------------------
-* [~] allow taking also when drawer is 100% full (need to rewrite controller code for one, but had it working on an upstream version)
+* [~] allow taking also when drawer is 100% full
 * [ ] add command { command = 'has', name = 'mode:item' } that returns a
     boolean TODO figure out how exactly. bc next expansion requests will come
 * [ ] give correct item no matter which orientation the cabinet and controller